 Keep all pathology report results in one place.

 You will need those results as you learn more about your diagnosis, consider treatment options, and meet with your medical team.
 You may want to start a folder or binder containing copies of all your test results.
-Breastcancer.org also has developed two easy-to-use tools to assist with this task: a mobile app and a printable results checklist.
+Breastcancer.org also has developed two easy-to-use tools to assist with this task: a mobile app and a printable pathology report guide.

 For more information about obtaining and organizing your test results, visit the Test Results and Medical Records section.